-On our way south we travel past Scotland's highest distillery at Dalwhinnie and through the Grampian mountains towards Blair Castle, home of the Duke of Atholl.
+On our way south we travel past one of Scotland's highest distilleries at Dalwhinnie and through the Grampian mountains towards Blair Castle, home of the Duke of Atholl.

 On our approach to Edinburgh we travel across the Forth Road Bridge from which you can see the magnificent Forth Rail Bridge.

 Considered to be the greatest engineering achievement of the Victorian age, it is one of Scotland's most impressive landmarks.